OpenBarrel-Collective/EasyEnderChests/README.md

 ## Build Process

+**Requirements:**
+- Java 21 JDK or newer
+- Git

 This project is built with [Gradle](https://gradle.org/).
-To build the plugin, simply run:
+To build the project, simply run:

 ```bash
 ./gradlew build